 - Gender: Compared with men, women have smaller bones, and after menopause, women lose bone more rapidly than men do.

 - Race/ethnicity: The risk of osteoporosis is greatest for white and Asian women.
 However, even though African-American women and Hispanic women tend to have higher bone density than white women, they are still at risk for osteoporosis.
-Factors that increase the risk of osteoporosis in African-American women include a low-calcium diet, intolerance to lactose (the main sugar in milk), and diseases such as sickle cell anemia and lupus that are more common in African Americans.
-African-American women are also more likely to die from osteoporosis-related fractures than white women.
+Factors that increase the risk of osteoporosis in African-American women include a low-calcium diet, intolerance to lactose (the main sugar in milk), and certain diseases that are more common in African Americans (such as lupus).

 The following risk factors for osteoporosis can be controlled by lifestyle choices: